-Treatment for Failure to Launch in Teens and Young Adults in Los Angeles, CA
+Treatment for Failure to Launch in Teens and Young Adults in Los Angeles, California

 Our IOP provides therapy through a developmental and behavioral lens, combining individual therapy, group support, case management, and life skills training.
 This comprehensive approach addresses the root causes of failure to launch, supports overall mental health, and connects your teen with a community that understands the challenges of navigating early adulthood.